 Aberdare National Park

-Established in May 1950, the Aberdare National Park covers 766 square kilometers and forms part of the Aberdare Mountain Range.
-The park contains a wide range of landscapes - from the mountain peaks that rise to 14,000 feet (4,300 m) above sea level to their deep, v-shaped valleys intersected by streams, rivers, and waterfalls.
-Moorland, bamboo forests, and rainforests are found at lower altitudes.
+Established in May 1950, the Aberdare National Park covers 766 square kilometres and forms part of the Aberdare Mountain Range.
+The park's terrain is extraordinarily varied, from mountain peaks rising to 14,000 feet (4,300 m) above sea level, down through deep, v-shaped valleys cut by streams, rivers and waterfalls, to bamboo forests, ancient rainforest and open moorland at the lower altitudes.
+Few parks in Kenya pack this much ecological range into a single visit.

 Best Time To Visit